Sandamali-Niroshani/bgp-automation/README.md

 The project follows the page object design pattern and utilizes an organized folder structure and classes to achieve reusability and maintainability.
 For handling test data, JSON files are used.
 Four test cases have been written.
 Methods are properly divided and created to ensure they cover all scenarios, include necessary verifications, and prioritize reusability without duplications, making it easier to maintain.

+Inside the pages class, follow the Page Object Design pattern.
+When creating locators, use the following prefixes to maintain consistency:

+      * btn for buttons
+      * txt for text fields
+      * lbl for labels
+      * rd for radio buttons
+      * ddl for dropdowns
+      * lnk for link

 This project has potential for further improvements to adopt more best practices.

 The project folder structure and the design of test cases are explained in detail under the "Folder Structure" and "Test Cases" sections.